 Visually it's by far his best film to date.
-From the very beginning it is obvious that Anderson put a lot of time and effort into even the smallest of details.
-The use of a smaller screen ratio during the flashback scenes may have been a little unnecessary (and a small hindrance for the many magnificent symmetric shots), but that's my only complaint really.
-Superb camera work, charming visual effects and amazing use of color make for a visual marvel.
+From the very beginning, it is obvious that Anderson put a lot of time and effort into even the smallest of details.
+The use of a smaller screen ratio during the flashback scenes may have been a little unnecessary (and a small hindrance to the many magnificent symmetric shots), but that's my only complaint really.
+Superb camera work, charming visual effects, and amazing use of color make for a visual marvel.

 Anderson reduces most of his regular cast to cameos and picks a few fresh faces to work his magic on.
 Ralph Fiennes and Tony Revolori shine as the film's central duo, Edward Norton, Adrien Brody and Willem Dafoe (him in particular) are splendid in their secondary roles.
 Apart from the regular cameos (Murray, Wilson, Schwartzman) extra credit goes to Tilda Swinton (almost didn't recognize her) and Harvey Keitel for their nifty performances.
 Everybody's clearly in on the joke and, as is often the case, that translates well to the screen.

-The Grand Budapest Hotel may not be laugh out loud funny for the most part of its running time, it left me with a big, wide grin on my face afterwards.
-There are many priceless moments, many memorable scenes and plenty of amazing details that make the film that much better.
+The Grand Budapest Hotel may not be laugh-out-loud funny for the most part of its running time, it left me with a big, wide grin on my face.
+There are so many priceless moments, so many memorable scenes, and plenty of amazing details that make the film that much better.
 The Grand Budapest Hotel is Anderson at his very best.
 You can only wonder where he goes from here, but those are worries for later.
-For now, it's enough to savour this little gem and to make sure enough people watch it, so Anderson can spend another three years tinkering away on his next one.
+For now, it's enough to savor this little gem and to make sure enough people watch it, so Anderson can spend another three years tinkering away on his next one.